lariosm/lariosm.github.io/CS460/HW3/index.md

 * Code repository referencing this work can be found [here](https://github.com/mlarios1/CS460/tree/master/hw3).
 * Clone repo link: [https://github.com/mlarios1/CS460.git](https://github.com/mlarios1/CS460.git)

+NOTE: Any images you find too small or hard to read should be clickable.

 ## Step 1: Preparation

 Given my background in Java, C# wasn't as different and intimidating as I initially thought.
 However, there were certain syntax and naming conventions I had to familiarize myself with.
 For example, names on ```public``` and ```protected``` fields and methods must be ```PascalCased```,